Accessibility

 Our site contains information in PDF and Microsoft Office formats.
 These documents have been created with accessibility features in mind.
 You may need to download additional software to view these documents.

 PDF and other document readers are also available as apps for tablet and mobile devices.
-Search your device brand's app store to download.
+Search your device's app store to download.

 ZIP files (.zip)

-Many files on this website are compressed into ZIP files to save storage space and hasten download.
-This website also uses ZIP files to combine text-based (e.g. RTF or Word) chapter documents into one single file for download convenience and preserving document integrity.
+Many older publications and modelling files are contained within ZIP files.
+For example, ZIP files combine text-based (RTF or Word) chapter documents into one single file for download convenience and preserving document integrity.

 If your operating system cannot open ZIP files then you will need to download free extraction software: